mannverma13/aws-bootcamp-cruddur-2023/journal/week4.md

 chmod u+x bin/db-schema-load
 ```

-21. run command to schema --> ./bin/db-schema-load --> this should create the tables from the schema
+10. run command to schema --> ./bin/db-schema-load --> this should create the tables from the schema

 ![image local db ](assets/week4/db-create.png)

-25. check if tables exist --> \dt.
+  Check if tables exist --> \dt.

 ![image local db ](assets/week4/table-created.png)

-27. create a new inside db --> seed.sql
+11. create a new query to insert data in local postgres db .
+Create a sql file in  db/seed.sql

 ```
 -- this file was manually created
-INSERT INTO public.users (display_name, handle, email, cognito_user_id)
+INSERT INTO public.users (display_name, handle, cognito_user_id)
 VALUES
-  ('Jess BK', 'jess-bk' , 'jessbk@hotmail.com', 'MOCK'),
+  ('Andrew Brown', 'andrewbrown' ,'MOCK'),
-  ('Andrew Bayko', 'bayko' , 'test@test.com', 'MOCK');
+  ('Andrew Bayko', 'bayko' ,'MOCK');

 INSERT INTO public.activities (user_uuid, message, expires_at)
 VALUES
   (
-    (SELECT uuid from public.users WHERE users.handle = 'jess-bk' LIMIT 1),
+    (SELECT uuid from public.users WHERE users.handle = 'andrewbrown' LIMIT 1),
     'This was imported as seed data!',
     current_timestamp + interval '10 day'
   )
 ```
-26. create a new file in bin folder --> db-seed  . thsi script is use to insert data in table.
+26. create bash script to run seed.sql file. create a new file in bin folder.
 ```
 #! /usr/bin/bash